jfredett-archive/exegesis/NOTES.md

       GemProject might have `lib`, `spec`, and `bin`, a C project might have `test`, `src`, `vendor`, `obj`, etc.

+      It also provides methods like `#build_skeleton!(dir)` which take a location in the filesystem and build the structure specified by the project.

+      It also serves as a point from which we may start a `#visit` to all of it's subdirs and files.

     NB:
       It might be interesting to have Projects be able to embed other projects.
       This could be useful for representing, eg, tests in a C project as a